-Smoking tobacco is not permitted in our company's premises and workplaces, with the exception of approved designated areas.
+Zenitas is a smoke free business and smoking tobacco is not permitted in our company's premises and workplaces.

 Unacceptable behaviour

 We have zero tolerance for harassment, bullying, discrimination, victimisation and other forms of unacceptable behaviour as a part of our commitment to our employees and to workplace health and safety.